NZiozis/backgammon-timer-pwa/README.md

 THESE CAN BE THE SAME DIALOG.
 JUST NEED TO CHANGE THE CONTENT
 - [X] "Do you accept" logic for the player being offered the game on concede
 - [X] Alert that changing settings mid-game will cause the game to reset
-- [ ] Show better alert when player wins
+- [X] Show better alert when player wins

 - [ ] Hosted online and downloadable
 - [ ] Style pass
-- [ ] Better win UI
+- [ ] Save gameState at intervals so accidental refresh doesn't lose data
-  - right now I just use a system alert

 ## TODO Later
 - [ ] Some sort of undo